 Honesty really is the best policy when it comes to your business.
 If your business is struggling and the outlook for next year doesn’t look good, communicate this to your employees.
 It’s likely that without this information your staff will fill in the blanks, and misinformation could get around the office (real or virtual!).

 Part of valuing your employees is being honest with them about the state of your business.
-Waiting until after the Christmas holidays is likely to leave your staff stressed and panicked over the festive period.
+Without an open discussion, you're likely to leave your staff stressed and panicked over the festive period.
 Communicate openly, tell them the plan for 2021, and you’ll prevent people guessing themselves.

 Don’t disregard mental health